 I also keep full sized bars of soap packed.
 My, personal, favorite is Dial Spring Water.
 I love how fresh and clean it smells without being overpowering.
 So, I keep a soap container with a new, full bar packed at all times.
 When we get home from a trip, I put the used bar in the shower and place a new, unused bar, in the travel container.

 Some of our group prefers body wash so I’ll, occasionally, pack a bottle of body wash and bath pouffes.
 I feel like this takes up quite a bit of room so we usually just do the bar of soap.

-EXTRA TIP: On our last beach trip, we didn’t have enough wash rags.
-So, my mother-in-law bought a pack of wash rags to keep in our travel tote.
+EXTRA TIP: On our last beach trip, we didn’t have enough wash cloths.
+So, my mother-in-law bought a pack of wash cloths to keep in our travel tote.
 We just wash, dry and toss them back in.
 We always have enough that way!

 Toothpaste and Toothbrushes

 We keep a new tube of full sized toothpaste in our travel toiletries.
 Like with the soap, I will pack a new tube for a trip.
 When we return, it goes into the bathroom for use at home and a new tube goes into the travel bag.
 For our toothbrushes, I replace these after a few trips.

 We each try to have our own color of travel toothbrush and I make labels and put our names on our toothbrush and place a travel cap over each one.
 It’s not that I’m super OCD (I probably am).
 It’s that I’ve had my toothbrush accidentally used by family members and that really grosses me out.
 So, the name labels avoids any confusion on which toothbrush belongs to which person.
 We have dental floss and picks packed in there too.